JackSkellet/Jackbot2.0/README.md

 Leaves | `none` | `;toggle leaves` | GuildPermission.ManageChannels | Enable/Disable leaves (leave logging to leavechannel)

 # Self-Assignable Roles
 **GENERAL** Don't add any roles with high permissions in here or they `will` be abused by some angry member.
-Keep in mind that when you remove a role from the self-assignable roles list, someone that has the role cannot remove it from themselfs using the `$iamnot` command!
+Keep in mind that when you remove a role from the self-assignable roles list, someone that has the role cannot remove it from themselfs using the `;iamnot` command!

 | Command       | Parameter    | Example            | required permissions   | Output                                                                                                                                                                       |
 |---------------|--------------|--------------------|--------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|